RaMitry/ip2country_CI/README.md

 # ip2country_CI
-Test task of converting IP to country name using Codeigniter
+Library for converting IP to country name using Codeigniter

 The task is solved both by using free geolocation APIs and by using databases.